akshell/docs/guide/testing.rst

 :meth:`~TestClient.login` method sets the default user of test requests.

-The template framework hacks the :class:`Handler` class on the fly, so each response has a ``handler`` property referencing the handler which produced the response.
+The template framework hacks the :class:`Handler` class on the fly; so each response has a ``handler`` property referencing the handler which produced the response.
 If the response content was generated via the template engine, the response object also has a ``context`` property